Turfjs/turf/README.md

 a node.js library for performing geospatial operations with geojson

 Please note that this api is still a bit unstable.
 I expect most of the core stuff to be nailed down in the next couple weeks though.
+If you notice any bugs, please submit an issue.

     npm install geo.js